Skip to main content

 Education: University of Florida College of Pharmacy

-PGY1: West Virginia University
+PGY1: West Virginia Universityj

 PGY2: Critical Care at Wake Forest Baptist Medical Center